-It’s the end of a long year of hard work, and your employees are tired and ready for a break.
-Turn to year-end employee rewards to show your appreciation for all of their efforts.
+We’ve finally reached the end of another year!
+Consider year-end employee rewards as a way to show your appreciation for all of their efforts.

-While it’s a good idea to showemployee appreciation all year long, now’s the time to really make your team feel recognized, appreciated, and happy.
-Doing so will boost morale and make them happy to come back after New Year's Day.
+While it’s beneficial to show employee appreciation all year long, now’s the time to really make your team feel recognized and appreciated.
+Doing so will help boost morale and make them happier to come back to work after New Year's Day.

 Here are eight wonderful ways to reward your employees at the end of the year.